OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-08.md

 ## Matthew 8:7

-Jesus said to him, “I will come and heal him.”
+Jesus responded to him, “I will come to him and heal him.”

 ## Matthew 8:8